Serving High Achievers and Their Organizations

 The upside is when we understand that variables intersect, we don’t have to improve everything to achieve growth.
 When we pursue excellence for ourselves, we impact the quality of our relationships.
 If we increase excellence in our organizations, we enhance personal satisfaction.
 When we pursue excellence with others, our organizations thrive.

-Personal excellence for high achievers often includes wellness, fulfillment, managing expectations, and maintaining boundaries.
-The most difficult aspect is making peace with the challenges that occur when one is different from 95% of the population.
-Interpersonal excellence requires navigating the squishy variables of humanity and making the right decisions about employees or colleagues.
-Organizational excellence often requires tough decisions in order to protect the growth, viability or future of organizations.
+Personal excellence for High achievers often includes wellness, fulfillment, managing expectations, and maintaining boundaries.
+The most difficult aspect is making peace with the challenges that occur when one differs from 95% of the population.
+Interpersonal excellence requires leading ourselves and navigating the complexity of personal and work relationships with integrity and courage.
+Organizational excellence often requires tough decisions when there are often no “right” answers

 For High Achievers and their organizations, growth doesn’t stop; it iterates and evolves as variables change.
 Remember that the focus on mastery and innovation means that you will sometimes fail.
 That doesn’t make you a failure.
 When we take on challenges without clear paths, it can be difficult to predict excellence.
 Do your best to stay attuned to the variables in play and keep moving forward.